csdurfee/csdurfee.github.io/content/primes-self-similarity.md

 ### Largest prime factors of composite numbers
 I was intrigued by the largest prime factor of composite (non-prime) numbers.
 Are there any patterns?

 As background, every number can be split into a unique set of prime factors.
 For instance, the number 24 can be factored into `24 = 8 * 3 = 2 * 2 * 2 * 3`.
 Let's say we knock off the biggest prime factor.
 We get: `2 * 2 * 2 = 8`.
-The raw numbers rapidly get too big, so I looked at the log of the ratio
+The raw numbers rapidly get too big, so I looked at the log of the ratio:

 ![/img/logratios100k.png](/img/logratios100k.png)